-The changing Earth environment is increasingly a focus of many societal concerns.
-Sound policy decisions are needed to address these issues.
-From their vantage point high above the Earth’s surface, NASA’s Earth observing satellite missions are uniquely positioned to obtain comprehensive global observations of our home planet.
-NASA’s Earth Science Division shares these Earth Science data with various federal, state, local, and tribal partners, who incorporate the data into various models, databases, and other tools linked to a variety of practical applications for society.
-Policy makers use these decision tools to help them craft sound and equitable environmental policy.
+From their vantage point high above the Earth’s surface, NASA’s Earth-observing satellite missions are uniquely positioned to obtain comprehensive global observations of our home planet.
+NASA’s Earth Science Division freely and openly shares these Earth Science data with various federal, state, local, and international partners, who use the data for scientific research as well as a variety of practical societal applications that policy makers can use to help craft environmental policy.

-Satellite constellations are groups of satellites that fly in close proximity to each other in a carefully planned formation that allows for synergy between the missions—synergy means that more information about the condition of the Earth is obtained from the combined observations than would be possible from the sum of the observations taken independently.
+NASA satellite constellations are groups of satellites that fly in close proximity to each other in a carefully planned coordination that allows for measurement synergy between the missions—synergy means that more information about the Earth environment is obtained from the combined observations than would be possible from the sum of the observations taken independently.

-The Afternoon1 Constellation, or A-Train2, is one such satellite constellation whose members all have equator crossings in the early afternoon at about 1:30 p.m. (and also in the middle of the night, at about 1:30 a.m.).
-At the present time, the A-Train consists of five NASA missions and a Japan Aerospace Exploration Agency (JAXA) mission flying in close proximity to one another.
-PARASOL — a French Centre National d’Etudes Spatiales (CNES) mission — fully exited the A-Train and ceased operation on December 18, 2013.
+The Afternoon Constellation is one such satellite constellation whose members all have equator crossings in a northerly direction in the early afternoon at about 1:30 PM local solar time (as well as a southerly nighttime equatorial crossing at about 1:30 AM).
+At the present time, the international Afternoon Constellation now includes the A-Train satellites (OCO-2, GCOM-W1, Aqua, and Aura) as well as the C-Train satellites (CALIPSO and CloudSat).
+PARASOL fully exited the A-Train and ceased operation on December 18, 2013.
 See Table 1 for a complete list of current and past missions.